-They received a grant of just over £3,300 from the Low Carbon Workspaces programme towards the installation cost.
+They received a grant of just over £3,300 from the Low Carbon Workspaces programme to put towards the installation cost.

 Open 24/7, the gym had already taken steps to minimise energy usage.
 Lighting in several areas is controlled by motion sensors, so that it automatically switches off when not needed.
 An evaporative cooler, which uses the properties of water to extract and dissipate heat, is used to maintain building temperature, rather than a more energy demanding chiller.